Cody-Kao/textReader/README.md

-## It's a easy CLI tool to count the number of texts in a file
+## It's a easy CLI tool to count the number of texts in a .txt file

 ### Get Start
 ```